yaegaki/go-ole-handler/README.md

 # go-ole-handler
 A utility for go-ole

-Thread safe and Release safe.(If close top olehandler, close all children.)
+Thread safe and Release safe.(If close root olehandler, close all children.)

 ## Install
 ```sh